Emygdius: Veneration

 His hagiography was written probably by a monk of Frankish origin in the eleventh century, after the rediscovery of the saint's relics, which had been conserved in a Roman sarcophagus.
 However, his hagiography was attributed to his disciple Valentius, who was martyred with him.
 The cult of Saint Emygdius is ancient, documented by churches dedicated to him since the eighth century.
-The translation of his relics from the catacomb of Sant'Emidio alla Grotte to the crypt of the cathedral happened probably around the year 1000 under Bernardo II, bishop of Ascoli Piceno.
+The translation of his relics from the catacomb of Sant'Emidio alle Grotte to the crypt of the cathedral happened probably around the year 1000 under Bernardo II, bishop of Ascoli Piceno.

-In 1703, a violent earthquake occurred in the Marche but did not affect the city of Ascoli Piceno.
-The city's salvation was attributed to Emygdius and he was thenceforth invoked against earthquakes.
-As a result of this event, the church dedicated a church to the saint in 1717.
-Additionally, many towns appointed him as patron, erecting statues in his honor in the churches (L'Aquila, 1732; Cingoli, 1747; San Ginesio, 1751; and Nocera Umbra, 1751).
+In 1703, a violent earthquake occurred in the Marche, but did not affect the city of Ascoli Piceno.
+The city's salvation was attributed to Emygdius.
+He was thenceforth invoked against earthquakes, and the city dedicated a church to him in 1717.
+Other towns have also appointed him as patron, erecting statues in his honour in their churches (L'Aquila, 1732; Cingoli, 1747; San Ginesio, 1751; and Nocera Umbra, 1751).
+All Catholic churches in the State of California are mandated to commemorate his feastday, invoking his protection against earthquakes.

 Emygdius is considered to have protected Ascoli from other dangers.
 A dazzling vision of Emygdius is said to have deterred Alaric I from destroying Ascoli in 409.
 The troops of Conrad II, Holy Roman Emperor passed through the region in 1038 carrying the plague; Bernardo I, bishop of Ascoli, invoked Emydgius' aid and the plague stopped.
-During World War II, on October 3, 1943, Emygdius is said to have protected the city against German movements against the Italian partisans.
+During World War II, on 3 October 1943, Emygdius is said to have protected the city against German movements against the Italian partisans.